gagle/node-binary-reader/README.md

 The `x` bytes are not in memory.
 They need to be read from disk.
 The `y` bytes are already in memory.
 No need to read them again.

 For the sake of simplicity, let's assume that the size of the group of `x` bytes is less than the buffer size.
-The binary reader takes cares of this and makes all the necessary calls to read all bytes.
+The binary reader takes cares of this and makes all the necessary calls to read all the bytes.

 <p align="center">
   <img src="https://github.com/gagle/node-binary-reader/blob/master/diagram.png?raw=true"/>